rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/53_Networking-and-communication/532_standard-web-protocol.md

 ### Link Injection

-For instance if you have a deployment *P* running on rapyuta.io that exposes a network endpoint defined as **SAMPLE_ENDPOINT** with the URL address: *https://inst-awesomesauce-url.apps.rapyuta.io:443* the rapyuta.io platform can use the above URL to determine the corresponding **HOST** and **PORT** values as follows:
+For instance, if you have a deployment *P* running on rapyuta.io that exposes a network endpoint defined as **SAMPLE_ENDPOINT** with the URL address: *https://inst-awesomesauce-url.apps.rapyuta.io:443* the rapyuta.io platform can use the above URL to determine the corresponding **HOST** and **PORT** values as follows:

 * **HOST**: *inst-awesomesauce-url.apps.rapyuta.io*